 About YPB Group Ltd

 YPB Group Ltd (ASX:YPB) is a pioneer in advanced brand protection solutions.
-Listed on the Australian Securities Exchange, YPB is expanding its global footprint with an established presence in Australia, China, Thailand, USA, Mexico and India.
+Listed on the Australian Securities Exchange, YPB is expanding its global footprint with an established presence in Australia, China, Thailand, USA, Mexico, India and Pakistan.